 Souvenirs from Tahiti

 The famous Black Pearls of Tahiti which grow here because of the unique color of French Polynesia’s mollusk shells are perfect souvenirs.
-The pearls are not really black, but run from a dark aubergine to a light pink, with blues, greens, and rusty-colored ones too.
+The pearls are not really black, but run from a dark aubergine to light pink, with blues, greens, and rusty-colored ones too.
 You can purchase one at a pearl farm—where they’ll also show you how the pearls are cultivated—from one of the large chain stores like Robert Wan which can be found in the resorts.

 How to get to Tahiti

 Air Tahiti Nui is the primary international air carrier of Tahiti, servicing the capital city of Papeete from Paris, Los Angeles, Auckland, Sydney, and Tokyo.
 Air France also flies to Papeete.
-I should mention the it was one of the most colorful and cheery interiors I have ever seen, puts you in an island mood right when you board the flight.
+I should mention that it was one of the most colorful and cheery interiors I have ever seen, puts you in an island mood right when you board the flight.
 Inter-island domestic air travel is provided by Air Tahiti.
 Flights operate daily between Papeete and other islands.
 Flights typically depart Los Angeles for Papeete in the late afternoon and arrive in Tahiti at 10:30pm or 11:00pm local time.
 Flight time from Los Angeles is eight hours.
-You can stay a night or more at resort in Tahiti, which is a short cab ride from the international airport FAA.
+You can stay a night or more at a resort in Tahiti, which is a short cab ride from the international airport FAA.
 Flights from Tahiti to the different society islands depart the next morning or if you are going to Moorea you can take a 30 minute fast ferry run by the Aremiti.

 Best time to go to French Polynesia